How to upgrade your Mac operating system

 Upgrade to Catalina

-Operating system upgrades bring increases in efficiency, new features, stronger security, and updates to included software utilities.
-This page shows you how to upgrade your Apple Macintosh desktop or laptop computer to macOS Catalina (10.15).
+OS (operating system) upgrades bring increases in efficiency, new features, stronger security, and updates to included software utilities.
+This page shows you how to upgrade (update) your Apple Macintosh desktop or laptop computer to the latest macOS version.

 Check compatibility